raphaellmsousa/roboticND/project5/README.md

     <img src="./figs/mapping.png" width="600" height="360" title="Home Service Robot">
 </p>

-For an better mapping result, it was included the gmapping.launch.xlm file with some parameters, as follow:
+For a better mapping result, it was included the gmapping.launch.xlm file with some parameters, as follow:

 ```bash
 <launch>